Conflict catalog

 Warships, submarines, unmanned surface vessels, naval craft, and maritime combat systems.

-Brandenburg class / F123 frigate, Anti-submarine frigate class, Naval SystemsNaval SystemsBrandenburg class / F123 frigateAnti-submarine frigate classSide: UnspecifiedBuilt: Blohm + Voss / Howaldtswerke / Nordseewerke / Bremer Vulkan / GermanyThe Brandenburg class / F123 frigate is a four-ship German anti-submarine frigate class built in the 1990s for the Deutsche Marine.
-The class combines a 139-meter hull, Sea Lynx helicopters, a 16-cell Mk41 vertical launch system, a 236-person crew, and a sonar-centric escort fit, and Brandenburg later served as an Operation Atalanta flagship off Somalia.
+Brandenburg class / F123 frigate, Anti-submarine frigate class, Naval SystemsNaval SystemsBrandenburg class / F123 frigateAnti-submarine frigate classSide: EU NAVFOR and partner naval forcesRole: UnknownBuilt: Blohm + Voss / Howaldtswerke / Nordseewerke / Bremer Vulkan / GermanyThe Brandenburg class / F123 frigate is a four-ship German anti-submarine frigate class built for the Deutsche Marine in the 1990s.
+Its 139-meter hull, bow sonar, Sea Lynx helicopters, Mk41 vertical-launch air-defense fit, Harpoon missiles, RAM launchers, and command spaces made the class useful for NATO maritime support in the Adriatic and EU counter-piracy patrols off Somalia.

 Conflict Sources